rodlie/powerkit/README.md

 Common use cases are audio playback, downloading and more.

-### Google Chrome/Chromium does not inhibit the screen saver
+### Google Chrome/Chromium does not inhibit the screen saver!?

 [Chrome](https://chrome.google.com) does not use [org.freedesktop.ScreenSaver](https://people.freedesktop.org/~hadess/idle-inhibition-spec/re01.html) until it detects KDE/Xfce.
 Add the following to ``~/.bashrc`` or the ``google-chrome`` launcher: